Print Back to top

 “During the watering season, I like to encourage people to grab a cool beverage, run each sprinkler zone and then walk around their yard to see what they find,” said Lyle Fair, a landscape professional with the Associated Landscape Contractors of Colorado

-“Most people run their sprinkler systems at night, so it’s really important to get out there during the day to see if everything is running properly.”
+“Most people run their sprinkler systems at night or early morning, so it’s really important to get out there during the day to see if everything is running properly.”

 Image